-Examine India’s socioeconomic development trends and how rethinking development is gaining urgency for shaping sustainable social change.
+Examine India’s socioeconomic development trends and how rethinking development is gaining urgency for shaping a sustainable global future.

 Live and study in Jaipur, an example of the dichotomy of tradition and modernity, wealth and poverty.

 Jaipur presents itself as a wealthy and regal city containing clean, stately, tree-lined streets; traditional and contemporary architecture; heritage palaces and forts; five-star hotels; and a thriving tourism industry.
 However, the largely rural and agricultural state of Rajasthan is among the underdeveloped regions in India, and Jaipur, the state's capital city, reflects this reality.
-Rural and urban youth throughout the region struggle with problems ranging from life-threatening droughts to gaining admission to prestigious universities.
+Rural and urban youth throughout the region struggle with problems ranging from dealing with droughts to accessing education to not finding job opportunities.
 In Jaipur, you will enjoy access to academics, professional associations, and grassroots organizers seeking innovative ways to address issues of poverty, social justice, and sustainable development through state-led social security provisions and livelihood development.

 Examine how India’s socioeconomic development is shaping sustainable change.